hosthead/ansible-library/README.md

 You should have a VM or container for ansible from which to execute these playbooks in an automated fashion.

+Install ansible.
+Recent versions of Ubuntu contain a new enough version for these playbooks.

+    sudo apt install ansible

 Set up an ansible user and create an SSH key for the user.

     sudo useradd -m -s /bin/bash ansible